Are All Collisions Considered “Accidents” In a Car Accident Lawsuit?

-A common way that insurance adjusters start the process of beating your auto collision is to call the event an accident.
-They may attempt to get sympathy for the insured driver and make the auto collision sound like an accident that could not have been prevented.
+A common way that insurance adjusters start the process of beating your car crash lawsuit is to call the event an “accident”.
+They may attempt to get sympathy for the insured driver and make the collision sound like an accident that could not have been prevented.
 While it is the case that many minor auto collisions happen and do not injure anyone, it is inaccurate to say that every auto collision is an accident.

-When a major auto collision happens and there are serious personal injuries, it is obvious that the person who caused the crash broke a motor vehicle safety law.
+When a major auto collision happens and there are serious personal injuries, it is obvious that the person who caused the crash broke a motor vehicle safety law and is liable to have a lawsuit filed against them.
 He or she must be guilty of some form of reckless or negligent conduct.

 The distinction is so important between auto collision and accidents that some states have even changed their Uniform Accident Reports to Uniform Traffic Crash Reports.
 The reasoning behind the change in language is that it is important from a legal standpoint to refer to car crashes as collisions, and not accidents.

 Actually, the term ‘car accident’ is a term that has been hotly debate for years in personal injury law.
 According to an article in the Journal of Traumatic Stress, the term ‘motor vehicle crash’ or collision should replace the term ‘motor vehicle accident.’
 The reasoning behind this was simple: Research shows that most fatal car collisions involve things that are not accidents at all, such as:

 - Intoxication: Drunk and drugged driving is one of the most common causes of vehicle collisions and except in very rare circumstances, being drunk or drugged behind the wheel is a matter of choice.
 It is incorrect to refer to a drunk driving collision as an accident.